AJGreaves/picflip/testing.md

 9. Footer tab
     - Confirmed that footer tab is always at the bottom of the content on all screen sizes.
     - Confirmed that footer tab operates as expected when tapped on mobile devices.
-    - Confirmed that the footer element does not cause positioning problems with screens of different sizes and dimentions.
+    - Confirmed that the footer element does not cause positioning problems with screens of different sizes and dimensions.

 ### Bugs discovered:
 #### Solved bugs